Enter the Collegiate Inventors Competition

 Make sure you’re eligible to compete

-Any full-time student enrolled in a U.S. college or university is eligible to enter.
-A full-time student is anyone who had been enrolled full-time between June 2017 and June 2018.
+Any part-time or full-time student enrolled in a U.S. college or university is eligible to enter.
+Students must have been enrolled at least part-time between June 2021 and June 2022.

-In the case of a team, at least one member of the team must be enrolled as a full-time student.
-The remaining team members must be enrolled as full-time or part-time students.
-A part-time student is anyone who has been enrolled part-time between June 2017 and June 2018.
+In the case of a team, all team members must be enrolled as either part-time or full-time students.
+Students must have been enrolled at least part-time between June 2021 and June 2022.

 Non-U.S. citizens are eligible, as long as they are enrolled in a U.S. college or university and can meet the student eligibility status.

 Entries are ineligible if (1) the invention has already been patented or disclosed by another party/inventor, or (2) you have been issued a patent for the invention more than one year prior to the date of submission to the competition.

 For questions about eligibility requirements, please contact us at [email protected].

 Follow our tips for a compelling entry

 It’s essential to articulate as clearly as possible what your invention is and why it is an invention.
 The Judges are interested in learning exactly what you are contributing to the ideas and technology in your field.
 Also, keep in mind spelling and grammatical errors will affect how your entry is judged.